riya10-cloud/ShortestPath/README.md

-# ShortestPath
-DSA MiniProject- Finding Shortest Path in Graph using Dijkstra and Bellman–Ford (C Language)
+DSA Mini-Project – Finding the Shortest Path in a Graph using Dijkstra and Bellman–Ford algorithms in C Language

 Topic: Finding Shortest Path in a Graph
 Language: C
 IDE Used: Code::Blocks

- Description
+📄 Description

 This mini-project implements Dijkstra and Bellman–Ford algorithms in C to find the shortest path between two vertices in a weighted graph and compare their results.

+Dijkstra works only for graphs with non-negative weights.

+Bellman–Ford works for graphs with negative weights and can detect negative cycles.

 ⚙️ How to Run

 Open main.c in Code::Blocks.

-Compile and run.
+Compile and run the program.

 Enter:

 Number of vertices and edges

-Edge details (u v w)
+Edge details in the format (u v w)

 Source and destination vertices

-Example Input
+📝 Example Input
 Enter number of vertices and edges: 4 5
 Enter edges (u v w):
 0 1 2